The Rule of 240 Paychecks in Retirement

 As Sebesta points out: "Success comes from balancing reliability with adaptability across a 20-plus-year retirement horizon and being able to live within your means."

 The order in which you tap your accounts also matters.
-A common strategy is to start with taxable brokerage accounts, as these distributions will not be taxed as ordinary income.
+A common strategy is to start with taxable brokerage accounts, since distributions from these accounts are not taxed as ordinary income.
 After that, you might move to tax-deferred accounts like traditional IRAs or 401(k)s, and finally to tax-free accounts like Roth IRAs.

 But that order isn’t always ideal.
 "It’s important to understand the details of your own situation," Rosenstrock explains.
 "The conventional wisdom of withdrawing funds from taxable brokerage accounts first, then tax-deferred accounts, followed by tax-exempt accounts, may not be best for everyone."